jaredly/jerd/docs/Roadmap.md

 ## Lets do fun things!
 Raymarching and such

-- [ ] desperately need inlining.
+- [x] desperately need inlining.
 What will that take?
       Should I do whole-program-opt in the IR?
+- [ ] make uniques actually truly unique
+- [ ] now that I have uniques, I don't have to worry about declaration collisions.
+- [ ] make a transformer to sweep through blocks and move up empty defines to the first assign

 Whole program opt:
 - if a function is always called with one argument as the same value (either a constant, or like a global hash, or something), then delete that argument, and inline that value.